 First of all, all the documents should be readily available for inspection by the regulatory bodies.
 If not produced timely, the regulatory body can assume that the calibration was not performed.
 The documents should be up-to-date and follow the approved calibration plan.
 The records for defective devices should not be included, and they must be separated from the supported devices.

-An effective way of managing calibration activities is by using digital solutions such as Equipment Calibration Management Software by SimplerQMS.
+An effective way of managing equipment calibration and maintenance activities is by using digital solutions such as Equipment Management Software by SimplerQMS.
 SimplerQMS software solution is compliant with FDA 21 CFR Parts 11, FDA 21 CFR Parts 820, Quality System Regulation (QSR), ISO 13485:2016.

 It allows users to store all the calibration documents in a centralized system, in secured cloud-based storage.
 The system tracks the documentation status and automatically prompts email alerts to the responsible person to complete assignments.